-At the end of each nine-week period, an Honor Roll will be posted.
+At the end of each nine-week period, an Honor Roll will be recognized.
 The following basic considerations will be used to govern the Honor Roll:

-- 1. Participation is required in a minimum of five subjects. - 2.
-All courses taken for credit are utilized in the computation. - 3.
-Those courses designated as AP, IB, AA, or A courses are listed as part of the Course Description Book.
+- 1. Participation is required in a minimum of six subjects (4 for seniors). - 2.
+All courses taken for credit are utilized in the computation.

+3. Those courses designated as AP, IB, Honors, or Regular courses are listed as part of the Course Description Book.
 They will be weighted as follows:

-RECORDED SCALE COUR SES & GRADE POIN T
+RECORDED SCALE COUR SES & GRADE POII NT

-AP/IB AA(Advanced) A(Regular)
+AP/IB Honors Regular

 А 6 5 4

 В 5 4 3

 С 4 3 2

 D 3 2 1

 F 0 0 0

-- 4. Any student receiving a grade of "D" or "F" in any subject will be ineligible for placement on the Honor Roll. - 5.
-To earn a place on the Honor Roll, a student must earn a minimum average of 3.0.
+4. Any student receiving a grade of "D" or "F" in any subject will be ineligible for placement on the Honor Roll.

+5. To earn a place on the Honor Roll, a student must earn a minimum average of 3.0.